PaddlePaddle/docs/doc/fluid/beginners_guide/install/CentOSen.md

 	* *CUDA Toolkit 9.0 with cuDNN v7*
 	* *CUDA Toolkit 8.0 with cuDNN v7*
-	* *Hardware devices with GPU computing power exceeding 1.0*
+	* *Hardware devices with GPU compute capability exceeding 1.0*

 ## Choose how to install